M-Nasser-M/school-firestore/README.md

 # school-firestore
-using firestore database entered in html index
+using firestore database to save data entered in html index